couchbase/kv_engine/docs/UnorderedExecution.md

 ## Commands to be supported in the server (initially)

-The following is a list of commands the client may use with the reorder flag set and if something weird happens it should be considered an ERROR in the server and a bug report should be filed.
+The following is a list of commands the client may expect that the server may reorder (NOTE: the fact that a command isn't on the list doesn't mean that it won't be reordered!
+All commands needs to be whitelisted on the server to ensure that it is safe (no side effects, shared state etc) to execute in parallel.
+Once that is performed we _might_ start reordering the command).

 * Get (including quiet versions with and without key)
 * Get Replica